+Mario the Maker Magician will be returning to the 4th annual Fredonia Mini Maker Faire.
 Mario is a magician unlike any other.
 By creating all of his own props and tricks, he hand-makes every aspect of his show.
 Mario’s show includes cutting-edge technology styled in a vaudeville-meets-punk-rock fashion pulling inspiration from magicians such as The Great George Carl and Bill Irwin.
 With the help from Marcel, the robotic monkey, Mario uses a combination of slapstick comedy and high-tech magic tricks to engage his audience.

 “The idea is to get kids to react in a positive way, it’s not just about electronics to me, it’s about how to I perform these electronic in a way where kids react,” says Mario.
 “Where they laugh, and want to make it [magic] themselves.”